Jokes On Me – Bar None

 “Is this some kind of joke,” asks the bartender before slamming the receiver.
 He then takes the drink orders from a tall blonde, a short priest and a Scottish bagpipe corp.

-Envious of the quick service all around it, Guilt steps in front of drunk Superman and says, “I came to apologize.”
+Envious of the quick service all around it, Gluttony steps in front of drunk Superman and says, “I came to apologize.”

 “What will you have,” the bartender asks the king of the jungle.